Elmore County Courthouse (Idaho)

 The Elmore County Courthouse is a historic building in Mountain Home, Idaho, and the courthouse of Elmore County, Idaho.
-It was built in 1916 by C. E. Johnson with sandstone from Boise, and it was designed in the Classical Revival style by Wayland and Fennel.
+It was built in 1916 by C. E. Johnson with sandstone from Boise, and it was designed in the Classical Revival style by Wayland & Fennell.
 The construction was completed 17 years after the establishment of Elmore County.
 It has been listed on the National Register of Historic Places since September 22, 1987.